vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

 * MSN: The unique id of a sales unit.
   MSN is short for "Merchant Serial Number", but (sadly) identifies a sales unit, not a merchant.

-First of all: A merchant very rarely "changes organization number".
+First: A merchant very rarely "changes organization number".
 That only occurs in special cases.
 An organization number uniquely identifies a juridical unit and cannot usually be changed.

 Typical cases:

-1. If the merchant wants to move agreements from one MSN to another, and both MSNs are under the same orgno,
+* If the merchant wants to move agreements from one MSN to another, and both MSNs are under the same orgno,
    Vipps may be able to help.
-2. If the merchant wants to move agreements from one orgno to another, and both orgnos are owned by the same parent orgno, Vipps may be able to help.
+* If the merchant wants to move agreements from one orgno to another, and both orgnos are owned by the same parent orgno, Vipps may be able to help.
-3. If the merchant wants to move agreements from one orgno to another, and the orgnos are not owned by a parent company, Vipps may be able to help.
+* If the merchant wants to move agreements from one orgno to another, and the orgnos are not owned by a parent company, Vipps may be able to help.